tomkren/pikater/docs/technical/database/Database-documentation.md

 **PostgreSQL**
 We considered three database management systems before we decided for our final choice: MySQL, PostgreSQL and HyperSQL DB (HSQLDB).
 All of these DBMS have some versions that are available free of charge.
 The chosen DBMS must fulfilled several criteria, as follows:
-- support of multiple platforms
+- support for multiple platforms
-- support of transactional queries
+- support for transactional queries
-- support of larger files (cca. hundreds of MiBs)
+- support for larger files (cca. hundreds of MiBs)
 The last criteria is result of our analysis, when we searched for the best way, how can we optimally store the input data files for experiments.
 The following table shows summary about important properties of considered DBMSs: